Samsung heir arrested in corruption scandal

 Lee is far from the first South Korean business leader to face accusations of corruption.
 His father, Samsung Group Chairman Lee Kun-hee, was convicted twice -- and pardoned twice.

--- BoBin Seo contributed to this report.
+-- BoBin Seo and Sol Han contributed to this report.